Oldfield Common Juniper

 Fruit Notes: Round seed cones (.25-.5”) emerge green, ripen to dark blue with a waxy coat, resembling ‘berries’.
 Each cone consists of 2-3 seeds.

 - Long-term restoration: After disturbance, soils are at their most vulnerable to erosion.
-A ‘quick’ restoration job can include Oldfield Common Juniper but shouldn’t expect immediate results and exponential growth.
+A ‘quick’ restoration job can include Oldfield Common Juniper but don’t expect immediate results and exponential growth.

 - Slope stabilization: The spreading habit of this plant can be useful as an evergreen ground cover for sandy or rocky soils, waste sites, and windy sites.
 A great option for landowners with waterfront property and bank erosion concerns.